pxlarai/Pxlar-OS-Engine/README.md

 Restore Points: Every run creates a restore point named Before Pxlar Optimization.

 How to Undo: Search "Create a restore point" in Start > Click System Restore > Select the Pxlar snapshot to revert all changes.

+🤝 Contributing & Support
+Join the Community: We are seeing rapid growth with 20+ unique cloners this week!

+Found a bug?
+Open an Issue.

+Have a tweak?
+Feel free to submit a Pull Request.

+Disclaimer: This tool makes deep system changes.
+Use at your own risk.